pnnl/EELSTM/README.md

 How to Cite
 ======

-If you would like to use this code, we request that you please cite our Arxiv preprint:
+If you would like to use this code, we request that you please cite our Arxiv preprint: X

-X
+To learn more about the application of few-shot ML to electron microscopy data, please consult our following publications:

+ • Doty, C., Gallagher, S., Cui, W., Chen, W., Bhushan, S., Oostrom, M., Akers, S., & Spurgeon, S. R. (2022).
+Design of a Graphical User Interface for Few-Shot Machine Learning Classification of Electron Microscopy Data.
+Computational Materials Science, 203, 111121. [https://doi.org/10.1016/j.commatsci.2021.111121]

+ • Akers, S., Kautz, E., Trevino-Gavito, A., Olszta, M., Matthews, B. E., Wang, L., Du, Y., & Spurgeon, S. R. (2021).
+Rapid and flexible segmentation of electron microscopy data using few-shot machine learning. npj Computational Materials, 7(1), 187. [https://doi.org/10.1038/s41524-021-00652-z]

 Contact Information
  ======================